josedolz/SemiDenseNet/README.md

 # SemiDenseNet
-This repository contains the code of the network that we employed in the iSEG Grand MICCAI Challenge 2017, infant brain segmentation.
+This repository will contain (Expected date: mid-november 2017) the code of the network that we employed in the iSEG Grand MICCAI Challenge 2017, infant brain segmentation.
 This network extends out previous work in 3D fully convolutional neural network that was employed in our work: [3D fully convolutional networks for subcortical segmentation in MRI: A large-scale study](http://www.sciencedirect.com/science/article/pii/S1053811917303324), which can be found here : (https://github.com/josedolz/LiviaNET/).

 NOTE: The submission of this work is under review.
 If you use this code for your research, please consider citing the papers: